Menu

 Wildlife-Friendly Garden Features- Demo bird bath, insect hotel, or log pile for beneficial critters.
 Focus: integrating habitat into spring gardens for balance.

 Master Gardeners receive 2.0 hours of education for attending.
 This event is open to the public.
-The Program Committee will be providing snacks for this event.

 Please bring your own drink container.